ibm-cloud-docs/cloud-object-storage/gui/cloudberry.md

 ## Cloudberry backup
 {: #cloudberry-backup}

-Cloudberry Backup is a flexible utility that allows users to back up a local file system to an object store.
+Cloudberry backup is a flexible utility that allows users to back up a local file system to an object store.
 Both free and professional editions can be downloaded from [cloudberrylab.com](https://www.cloudberrylab.com/).

-Cloudberry Backup includes many useful features:
+Cloudberry backup includes many useful features:

 * Scheduling
 * Incremental & Block level backups
-* Command-line interface
 * Email notifications
 * Compression (*Pro version only*)

 ## Cloudberry Explorer
 {: #cloudberry-explorer}

-[Cloudberry Explorer](https://www.cloudberrylab.com/explorer.aspx){:new_window} is available for Windows.
-This simple file browser provides a set of basic features:
+[Cloudberry Explorer](https://www.cloudberrylab.com/explorer.aspx){:new_window} is a simple file browser that provides a set of basic features:

 * Folder (bucket) sync
-* Command-line interface
 * ACL management
 * Capacity reports